 Learning a phrase or two in the native language of the country you plan to travel may be the difference between an extraordinary experience and something a little more forgettable.
 Communicating things like, 'hello' or 'how much is the noodle soup?' or 'how do I get to the beach?', in the local language may literally open doors.
 While it's true that many countries teach English as a second language, and that English is often widely spoken in tourist precincts, showing someone that you've made an effort to connect with their culture could lead to an invite into their home, to a shared dinner, a perspective exchange or simply a sincere smile in a crowded marketplace.

-Reading a book (or two) or a couple of long-form articles on the history of your next destination, may be pivotal to the quality of your experience.
+Reading a book (or two) or a couple of long-form articles on the history of your next destination, may be pivotal to the increasing the quality of your experience.

-By learning a little about the story of the people we’re soon to meet, we find that we become more empathetic, curious travellers.
-We now have a host of questions we’d like to ask, we gain some understanding behind otherwise confusing customs, we develop a stronger appreciation for foreign circumstances and we learn about taboos and cultural expectations in context (why we’ve been asked to do/not do something).
+By learning a little about the story of the people we're soon to meet, we find that we become more empathetic, curious travellers.
+We now have a host of questions we'd like to ask, we gain some understanding behind otherwise confusing customs, we develop a stronger appreciation for foreign circumstances and we learn about taboos and cultural expectations in context (helping us realise why we've been asked to do/not do something).

 Take Time To Stop

 Slow down, then stop.
 Take a day, an afternoon, a couple of hours before breakfast, and do nothing.
 Whether you're sitting on a wide, empty beach, or among the throng in a busy city centre, use this time to observe and refuel.
 In these few moments, let go of the urge to document and allow yourself to absorb.